-Say: Today you will each have a turn to sit in the Share Chair to share your Writing & Observation Journals.
+Demonstrates varied uses of language (e.g. commenting) Say: Today you will each have a turn to sit in the Share Chair to share your writing journals.
 When your friends share their drawings you may compliment them on their work.
 To compliment someone means to say something nice to them.
 (Children repeat, compliment.)
 You might say, "You did a good job!" or "That was interesting."